 The “Design” tab lets you customize the look of your columns.
 You can add or change rounded corners, change the “Most Popular” text for the Featured columns, and change colors and font sizes.
 Note that there are separate options for general columns and featured columns, so you can give it a different size and color theme.
 When you are all finished setting up your pricing table click “Save Settings” or “Preview” to look at it on a page.

 To actually add the Pricing Table to your posts or pages, you can either click the “Deploy” button or go to Pricing Tables -> All Pricing Tables.
 Both views will give you a shortcode that looks like this:

-Just copy and paste this on any post or page to display the pricing table.
-You can set up as many as you want, and each one will have it’s own custom id.
+Just copy and paste this into any post or page to display the pricing table.
+You can set up as many as you want, and each one will have its own custom id.

 Easy Pricing Table only adds about 200 lines of CSS to any of your pages, and only on pages where pricing tables are actually located so it’s very lightweight.
 And the columns are built to fit into the width of a container, and collapse into a single column on smaller screen sizes, so it’s fully responsive and mobile-friendly.